gzcarlos/memelopers/README.md

 **Motivation and stuffs**

-The whole idea is for newbies to have a fun project to work on to show off their skills or just to take as reference if they want to make something
+The whole idea is for newbies to have a fun project to work on to show off their skills or just to take as reference if they want to make something.
-Feel free to [create issues](https://goo.gl/uEn4iR) and pull requests, all suggestions are welcome Check [the trello board](https://goo.gl/5vwvsl), take any task you want and move it to doing.
+Feel free to [create issues](https://goo.gl/uEn4iR) and pull requests, all suggestions are welcome.
+Check [the trello board](https://goo.gl/5vwvsl), take any task you want and move it to doing.
 If somebody is working on something you want to work on, contact them and see if you can work together.

 You can follow me on the twitters if you want to [@eatskolnikov](https://goo.gl/xLJyTm)